Candy - MO

 - In an

 Grandmother wants to give the candies to grandchildren so that when she gives five candy everyone, three are missing, and when she gives four candies, 3 are surplus.
-How many grandchildren have a grandmother, and how many sweets have?
+How many grandchildren have a grandmother, and how many sweets do they have? - The box

 The ABCD is an isosceles trapezoid, which holds: |AB| = 2 |BC| = 2 |CD| = 2 |DA|: On the BC side is a K point such that |BK| = 2 |KC|, on its side CD is the point L such that |CL| = 2 |LD|, and on its side DA, the point M is such that | DM | = 2 |MA|.
 Det